KittyGiraudel/site/_posts/2013-07-25-designing-an-image-gallery.md

 <p>But when you only have <code>img</code> tags, you can't do it with CSS only.
 So you start looking for a JavaScript solution and hopefully you find <a href="http://retinajs.com/">RetinaJS</a> which is a great little script to handle high-density displays image convertion.</p>
 <p>Basically the script parses all your image tags, make an AJAX request on your server to check whether there is a file with the same name and a <code>@2x</code> appended right before the extension and if there is it swaps the current source with the one it found.
 All of this only if you are using a retina display obviously.</p>
 <p>So I guess it is not that bad since this solution handles almost everything for us, but really.
 Does it worth it?
 Now we have to create like 2 or 3 files for each image so they can look good everywhere depending on the device's capacities.
 It sucks.</p>
+<p class="note">Edit: I finally wrote my own script to deal with high-density displays because RetinaJS and LazyLoad were kind of conflicting with each other.</p>
 </section>
 <section id="performance">
 <h2>Think (and do) about performance <a href="#performance">#</a></h2>